validate-site.mjs

 Tip: when you add a new tool, add it to /public/downloads, then register it here so links stay stable.

-Each tool below behaves like a small, focused endpoint in your Toolkit API.
+Each tool behaves like a small, focused endpoint in the execution layer of the platform.